 Let’s be real.
-Lifting puts a lot of strain on your legs and knees in particular.
-You need a knee sleeve that will work hard like you do.
+Lifting and training puts a lot of strain independently on your legs and knees in particular.
+You need a knee sleeve that will work as much as you do.
 Nordic Lifting has got you covered.
 They make a simple, flexible knee sleeve that comes in a variety of sizes from x-small to xx-large.
 They are designed to fit men and women and go well with any workout outfit.

 Best Knee Sleeves for Squats

-Everyone knows squats are great for you, but they can sometimes take a serious toll on your knees!
-Squats require a wide range of motion, so you will need an especially flexible compression sleeve for your knee.
+Everyone knows the beauty of squats is great for you, but they can sometimes take a serious toll on your knees!
+Squats and other forms of training require a wide range of motion, so you will need an especially supportive flexible compression sleeve for your knee.
 ProFitness makes a high-quality sleeve that comes in three different colors and five different sizes.
-They provide extra strong support, no matter how low you go in your squat.
+They provide extra-strong support, no matter how low you go in your squat.

 Best Knee Sleeves for Sports